hermanconnor/random-quote-generator/README.md

 ## Features

-- Displays a random quote.
+✅ Displays a random quote.\
-- Automatically refreshes the quote every 5 seconds.
+✅Automatically refreshes the quote every 5 seconds.\
-- Allows users to click a button to generate a new quote immediately.
+✅Allows users to click a button to generate a new quote immediately.\
-- Randomly changes the background color with each new quote.
+✅ Randomly changes the background color with each new quote.\
-- Supports quotes with optional citation, year, and tags.
+✅Supports quotes with optional citation, year, and tags.

+## 🖥️ Live Demo

+You can see this project in action [here](https://hermanconnor.github.io/random-quote-generator/)

-## Technologies Used
+## ⌨️🖱️Technologies Used

 - HTML
 - CSS
 - JavaScript

-## Getting Started
+## 🛠️ Getting Started

-### Prerequisites

-Make sure you have a modern web browser to run the application.

 ### Installation

 1. Clone the repository or download the ZIP file.
 2. Open `index.html` in your web browser.

-## Usage
+## 📌 Usage

 1. Click the "Show Another Quote" button to generate a new random quote.
 2. Wait for 5 seconds to see the quote change automatically.